charlesreiss/cs3130-website/labhw/ooo-exercise.md

     *  each cycle, the instruction queue is scanned for instructions whose operands are ready.
 (For this exercise, we'll only account for their register operands being ready and assume that we do not need to worry about data memory-related dependencies.)
         *  operands for an instruction are considered ready during the cycle in which they finish execution
     *  the first memory instruction available and first two non-memory instructions available are selected to be issued.
+(If fewer instructions are available, as many are issued as possible.)
     *  during the cycle an instruction is issued, its register values are read or forwarded

 *  when an instruction is issued, in the following cycles it is executed on an execution unit